sunlizhuang/ChinaNews_classifier_task/README.md

 # ChinaNews_classifier_task
- using RNN LSTM BERT to classify postive or negtive by news about china from global website
+ using RNN LSTM BERT to classify postive or negtive by news about china from global website（check another repo）

  RNN LSTM base on Keras，
  BERT base on Tensorflow（jupyter）